cysouw/diathesis/text/c03_summaryDia.md

 ### *Direktivkausativ* (*schicken+Infinitiv*) {#sec:summary-direktivkausativ}

-The ~~Direktivkausativ~~ (full discussion in [@sec:infinitive-schicken]) is a causative with the extra semantic aspects that some form of instruction is given.
+The ~~Direktivkausativ~~ (full discussion in [@sec:infinitive-schicken]) is a novative in which the new subject is gives orders rather than directly causing something to happen.
 This diathesis is constructed with the light verb *schicken* with an infinitive.
 The meaning of the construction is rather close to the full lexical meaning of *schicken* 'to send'.
 However, this construction is coherent, and thus monoclausal [@next c].

 ::: ex
 a.
 Er schläft